vimworldinc/nufinetes-link-demo/README.md

 const accounts = useAccounts();

 const handleBalanceAndApprove = async () => {
-  // 我们通过调用 provider 上的 getSigner 方法来获取初始化合约 (ethers 方法) 需要的 signer
+  // We get the signer needed to initialize the contract (ethers method) by calling the getSigner method on the provider
-  // 这里我们使用了 kovan 上 link 的合约进行演示 const contract = new Contract(Link_Addr, ERC20_ABI, provider.getSigner());
+  // Here we use the Link contract on kovan for demonstration const contract = new Contract(Link_Addr, ERC20_ABI, provider.getSigner());
   const _balance = await contract.balanceOf(accounts[0]);
   const _decimals = await contract.decimals();